andmikael/PhysicsEngine/README.md

    ./build/game
    ```

+If using Qt creator

-4. add SFML libraries to the project's .pro file
+1. add SFML libraries to the project's .pro file
    ```
-   LIBS += -lsfml-audio
    LIBS += -lsfml-graphics
-   LIBS += -lsfml-network
    LIBS += -lsfml-window
    LIBS += -lsfml-system
    ```
-5. run the project
+2. run the project

 To run the program in windows:
 1. download SFML source code